codingheather/CV/README.md

-# This is my CV written with HTML
+# This is my CV written and styled with HTML and CSS
 # Learned from The Complete 2022 Web Development Bootcamp on Udemy